You know what’s awesome? Having sex.

 Penguin chicks are all about location

 While chimpanzee females trade sex for food, a real-estate shortage is powering Adelie penguin (Pygoscelis adeliae) females’ prostitution.
-The species builds nests out of the material available on the beaches they use to nest, but because there are so many penguins there isn’t always enough to go around.
+The species builds nests out of the material available on the beaches they use to nest, but because there are so many penguins, there isn’t always enough to go around.

 “This material is in the form of small stones used to create a platform on which the female lays her two eggs.
 Stones are in great demand in the colony and are collected by both males and females from the ground in the area surrounding the breeding group,” write F. M. Hunter and L. S. Davis in their paper.

 Adelie penguins mate for life, but certain females have been observed to leave their nest and visit single males that are trying to build their own.
-There they copulate with the lucky fellows, take a stone, then scamper off to their own nest.
+There they copulate with the lucky fellows, take a stone, and then scamper off to their own nest.
 The duo observed ten cases of a female visiting a single male and note that the female is receptive to copulation, and in 8 out of 10 cases the act ended with successful insemination.

 They also write that after each attempt at copulation the male dismounts the female who takes a stone then leaves.
 In 5 out of the 10 cases, the female returned to the lone male to take another stone, but without further copulation.
 In one case, a female returned no less than 10 times to the extrapair male, taking a pebble each time.
 The females always returned to their mate after their adventures, depositing the pebble on their nest.
-The paired males don’t seem to suspect anything fishy going on, and no extrapair male was observed to try and take the stones back from the females.
+The paired males didn’t seem to suspect anything fishy going on, and no extrapair male was observed to try and take the stones back from the females.

 Sometimes, however, the females outright trick the males — they take part in the courtship ritual, take a few stones, then leave the male alone.
 Dr. Fiona Hunter, a researcher in the Zoology Department at Cambridge University, who has spent five years observing the birds’ mating patterns, said that we don’t really understand why this happens.